plgx/DefaultKeybindings.dict/README.md

 I might have had to create the new KeyBindings folder inside my home ~/Library/ directory, but, let me insist, that was the easy part.

 # More tweaks
 I took advantage of the operation to add the ability to yank different segments of text (up to four) from the kill ring by hitting C-y repeatedly.
+I set this in the Terminal with `defaults write -g NSTextKillRingSize -int 4` though it could be 8 or a different number.

+According to Apple's "Cocoa Event Handling Guide", "If you set this to a value larger than one, you also need to rebind Control-Y to `yankAndSelect:` instead of `yank:` for things to work properly".

 # Not perfect, but couldn't live without it
 Not everything works as hoped for, but it does to a large extent.
 I like it so much that I've been tempted to move from Firefox to Safari only to be able to use my Emacs-like keybindings.

 There's a lot of hype about Karabiner Elements now.
-Maybe I should give it a try.
+I should give it a try.